fynnfluegge/codeqai/README.md

 ## 💡 How it works
 The entire git repo is parsed with treesitter to extract all methods with documentations and saved to a local FAISS vector database with either sentence-transformers, instructor or OpenAI's text-embedding-ada-002 embeddings.
 Afterwards it is possible to do semantic search on your git repo codebase based on the embedding model.
-To chat with the codebase locally llama.cpp or Ollama can be used by specifying the desired model.
+To chat with the codebase locally llama.cpp or Ollama is used by specifying the desired model.
 OpenAI or Azure-OpenAI can be used for remote chat models.
-It is also possible to set up the FAISS db with local embeddings to do sematic search locally and use OpenAI as the chat model.

 ## FAQ
 ### Where do I get models for llama.cpp?